ec-better/hackathon-2020-semanticgeoclustering/README.md

 # Notes
 * The instructions from this repo were tested on Ubuntu 18.04 and Macos 10.15.5 with Docker engine 17.03. and Docker engine 19.03.13

+* This repository you hold a [docker-compose.yml](./docker-compose.yml) for running Hadoop/Spark cluster locally.
+* The cluster also includes [Hue](http://gethue.com/) for navigation and copying file to HDFS.
+* The notebooks are created and run using [Apache Zeppelin](https://zeppelin.apache.org/).